 The first programmable humanoid robot invented by polymath Al-Jazari: a water powered boat that carried four mechanical musicians.
 With a drum machine of pegs knocking on other bars, computer scientist Noel Sharkey re-created the mechanism by which they operated.
 Sharkey also argued it was likely an early programmable automata.

-Medieval Europeans created brazen heads, talking automaton.
+Medieval Europeans created brazen heads, talking automaton that could speak phrases like “Time is.
+Time was.
+Time is past.”
 German Catholic bishop Albertus Magnus constructed an android that performed domestic tasks, philosopher Thomas Aquinas destroyed it for disturbing his work.
 According to legend, English philosopher Roger Bacon created a head that could answer any question.

 Jewish writers studied the Sefer Yetzirah, the Book of Creation, to bring golems to life.
 They believed they could infuse life to golems, rock statues, by writing a name of God on paper and inserting it into a golem.
 Jewish philosopher-poet Solomon Ibn Gabirol created a maid this way.
 When the king wanted to punish him for this, Ibn Gabirol showed the maid wasn’t real by turning it back into rock.
 Golems would continue to serve an automated force in Jewish tradition representing villains or heroes and hope or despair.